 The U.S. Department of Education has moved towards a more individualized verification process where only certain elements of verification are performed on particular students.
 This means that UMass Dartmouth may not require the same documentation from each student selected for verification.

-If you are selected for verification, you will be asked to submit a verification worksheet (available on our website under the forms section) and may also need to provide copies of Federal Return Transcripts (see the IRS Data Retrieval Tool section below) and W-2 forms.
-You should not submit tax return or other verification documentation unless it is requested by Financial Aid Services.
+If you are selected for verification, you will be asked to submit a verification worksheet and may also need to provide copies of Federal Return Transcripts and W-2 forms.
+You should not submit a tax return or other verification documentation unless it is requested.

-- Current students will be notified through your UMD email account.
+Current students will be notified through your UMassD email account.
 In addition, you will see your required verification items under your “To Do” list in COIN.

-If at the time you filed your initial FAFSA, you or your parents (if dependent student) had not yet filed a Federal Tax Return, you should update your FAFSA using the IRS Data Retrieval Tool once your tax return has been filed with the IRS.
+If at the time you filed your initial FAFSA, you or your parents had not yet filed a Federal Tax Return, you should update your FAFSA using the IRS Data Retrieval Tool once your tax return has been filed with the IRS.

 The IRS Data Retrieval Tool cannot be used until you and/or your parents have filed taxes.